-Press F8 and you will hear the GMD-1 startup sequence followed by the sound of it idling.
+Press F8 and you will hear the C30-7 startup sequence followed by the sound of it idling.
 You can adjust CVs to prevent the locomotive from moving until the startup sequence has played out.
 Most of us at Rapido are really impatient so we turned this feature off.
 Refer to a full ESU LokSound V5 decoder manual for more information.
-You can now download it from the Support section of our web site.
+You can now download it from ESU's web site.
 The feature is called the "Prime Mover Startup Delay" and is Section 13.2 on Page 89 of the ESU LokSound V5 manual as of this writing.